 Occasionally, employers will share some feedback with candidates who represent a genuine interest in improving their job search communications.
 You'll have better luck if you don't ask directly why you weren't hired.

-Employers will generally be more likely to share feedback verbally than in an email because of the concern that any written response might be used as evidence against them if a hiring decision were to be legally contested.
+Employers are generally more likely to share feedback verbally than via email due to concerns that any written response may be used as evidence against them if a hiring decision were to be legally contested.

 One way to get feedback is to initiate a conversation by sending a brief email or LinkedIn message asking if you could talk on the phone to get some constructive input to enhance your skills.